The Singularity Is Near: Reviews

 Paul Davies wrote in Nature that The Singularity is Near is a "breathless romp across the outer reaches of technological possibility" while warning that the "exhilarating speculation is great fun to read, but needs to be taken with a huge dose of salt."

 Anthony Doerr in The Boston Globe wrote "Kurzweil's book is surprisingly elaborate, smart, and persuasive.
 He writes clean methodical sentences, includes humorous dialogues with characters in the future and past, and uses graphs that are almost always accessible." while his colleague Alex Beam points out that "Singularitarians have been greeted with hooting skepticism".
 Janet Maslin in The New York Times wrote "The Singularity is Near is startling in scope and bravado", but says "much of his thinking tends to be pie in the sky".
 She observes that he's more focused on optimistic outcomes rather than the risks.

+Popular culture

+The US musician Prince wrote a song 2045: Radical Man based on the theory of singularity, after hearing a review of Kurweil's book on the conspiracy podcast Infowars.
+The track was featured on Spike Jonze's Bamboozled soundtrack.

 Film adaptations

 In 2006, Barry Ptolemy and his production company Ptolemaic Productions licensed the rights to The Singularity Is Near from Kurzweil.
 Inspired by the book, Ptolemy directed and produced the film Transcendent Man, which went on to bring more attention to the book.

 Kurzweil also directed his own film adaptation, produced in partnership with Terasem; The Singularity is Near mixes documentary interviews with a science-fiction story involving his robotic avatar Ramona's transformation into an artificial general intelligence.
 Screened at the World Film Festival, the Woodstock Film Festival, the Warsaw International FilmFest, the San Antonio Film Festival in 2010 and the San Francisco Indie Film Festival in 2011, the movie was released generally on July 20, 2012.
 It is available on DVD or digital download.